 |API/Frontend CentOS||Recommended.
 General CentOS-based split images.|

 |Core||API & Frontend in one image.
 For simple low-load cases when you don't want to have overhead of multiple API & Frontend containers.|

-CentOS images are preferred currently since they're better optimised (smaller).
+Currently, CentOS images are preferred since they're better optimised (smaller).

-Core images are simpler to deploy (less containers), but allow less granular scalability as you have to carry all the frontend dependencies and RAM requirements along with every additional container you add.
+Core images are simpler to deploy (less containers), but allow less granular scalability as you need to carry all the frontend dependencies and RAM requirements along with every additional container you add.
 Countly API processes/containers account for ~99% of compute resources in high load cases.

 - name: COUNTLY_PLUGINS

 - name: COUNTLY_CONFIG__MAIL_TRANSPORT

 - name: COUNTLY_CONFIG__MAIL_CONFIG_HOST